 The CSSC hosts and co-sponsors a number of campus events relevant to the Center’s focus, including lectures by invited scholars, symposia and conferences, performances, and film screenings.
 Check our Events page for past and upcoming events.

 The CSSC sponsors working groups organized around topics relevant to the Center’s focus.
 These groups are open to the public and may meet to discuss selected readings or workshop members’ work, and are eligible for additional CSSC support to invite guest speakers and host events.
 To propose a new working group, email email@example.com.

 Queer of Color Working Group

 The Queer of Color Working Group focuses on reading and sharing recent work in queer of color scholarship, and discussing them through the intersections of critical race and sexuality studies on a transnational level.
-For the AY 2015-2016, the group will be facilitated by Brandon Callender and Giancarlo Cornejo.
-To join the group mailing list or receive readings, e-mail either facilitator at firstname.lastname@example.org or email@example.com
+For the AY 2021-2022, the group will be facilitated by Miguel Samano and Sofi Chavez.
+To join the group mailing list or receive readings, e-mail either facilitator at firstname.lastname@example.org and email@example.com.

 The Disability and Sexuality Studies Working Group

 The Disability and Sexuality Studies working group provides a space for inquiry into both disability scholarship and activism.
 Through connecting readings with current events, screenings, performances, etc., the group explores the intersections of queer theory and disability studies.
 Sponsored by the Center for the Study of Sexual Culture.
 For more information contact co-coordinators, Gracen Brilmyer and Natalia Duong at email@example.com